LCehoennardo/Hello-World/README.md

 # Hello-World
-The first repository on my Github
+This is the first repository on my Github.I use it to record what I have learn.